Many businesses still believe the European Act is only for public services or online shops. That is not the case.

 Agencies and developers also have shared responsibility.
 If you build digital services for clients, your work must meet these same legal standards.

-At Access by Design, we have been working in accessible web design and accessibility audit for more than 18 years.
+At Access by Design, we have been working in inclusive website layout and web audit for more than 18 years.
 We work with many large public and private sector organisations in the UK, Europe, the US and beyond.

 Our team includes disabled testers who help identify issues that automated tools often miss.
-The first step is a clear accessibility audit and a statement that meets legal requirements.
+The first step is a clear web audit and a statement that meets legal requirements.

 Being a B2B business does not mean you are exempt.
 It means you have a responsibility — and an opportunity — to lead by example.